 The Five Behaviors model

 The Five Behaviors® is the result of a partnership between Wiley and bestselling author Patrick Lencioni’s groundbreaking model for developing high-performing teams through five key behaviors: Trust, Conflict, Commitment, Accountability, and Results.
+This powerful assessment and training tool teaches participants the critical behaviors and interpersonal skills needed to work together effectively by combining Lencioni’s teamwork model with personalized insights into one’s own priorities and personality.

 Organizations have been using Lencioni’s model to improve their teams for nearly two decades.
-As many more teams have now become physically separated, the need for a strong foundation of teamwork and communication among colleagues is more important than ever before.
+As many more teams have now become physically separated, the need for a strong foundation of teamwork and communication skills among colleagues is more important than ever before.